- Home

 - Provide enrichment such as window views, puzzle feeders, or gentle play sessions

-- Observe changes in appetite, grooming, or litter box habits
+- Observe changes in appetite, grooming, or litter box habits and write them down so you can spot patterns

 - Consider pheromone diffusers or calming aids if your cat seems anxious